History of Cedar Point in Timeline

 1983: Cedar Fair Limited Partnership Formed

-In 1983, parent company Cedar Fair Limited Partnership was formed, with the name derived from Cedar Point and Valleyfair.
+In 1983, parent company Cedar Fair Limited Partnership, commonly known as Cedar Fair, was formed.
+Its name was derived from Cedar Point and Valleyfair.

-On July 19, 1984, the Cedar Point Light, the oldest structure on the peninsula, was added to the National Register of Historic Places (NRHP).
+On July 19, 1984, the Cedar Point Light, a restored lighthouse built in 1862, was added to the National Register of Historic Places (NRHP).

 1984: Death of Jungle Larry

 In 1985, Avalanche Run opened close to the beach and would later be re-themed as Disaster Transport.
-Also, the San Francisco Earthquake Ride was transformed into the Berenstain Bear Country.
+That same year, the San Francisco Earthquake Ride was transformed into the Berenstain Bear Country.

-In 1986, Robert L. Munger Jr. stepped down due to health issues and was replaced by Richard "Dick" Kinzel.
-Thunder Canyon also opened.
+In 1986, Robert L. Munger Jr. stepped down due to health issues and was replaced by Richard "Dick" Kinzel as president and CEO of Cedar Fair.
+Thunder Canyon, a river rafting ride manufactured by Intamin, also opened.

-On March 9, 1987, the Hotel Breakers was added to the National Register of Historic Places (NRHP).
+On March 9, 1987, Hotel Breakers was added to the National Register of Historic Places (NRHP).

 April 29, 1987: Cedar Fair Goes Public